camaraproject/Governance/README.md

 | TELUS	| Ali Tizghadam (Shalin Hudda) |
 | Vodafone	| Steven Pater (Johanna Wood) |

-The Steering Committee meetings are held virtually, are open for the public and are scheduled each Thursday in a month at 4pm CET time.
+The Steering Committee meetings are held virtually, are open for the public and are scheduled each second Thursday in a month at 4pm CET time.
 You’re welcome to join via: https://dtag.webex.com/dtag/j.php?MTID=m79544089ecb17cfa5046b7e1982926f3

+A message to all Steering Committee participants can be sent using <tsc@lists.camaraproject.org>.

 ## Documentation